-Article 226 of the Constitution empowers every High Court, throughout the territories about its which exercises jurisdiction to issue to any person or authority, including in appropriate cases, any Government, within those territories, directions, orders or writs, including writs like habeas corpus, mandamus, prohibition, quo warrantor and certiorari, or any of them, for the enforcement of any of the Fundamental Rights and for any other purpose.
+Article 226 of the Constitution empowers every High Court, throughout the territories to issue to any person or authority, including in appropriate cases, any Government, within those territories, directions, orders or writs, including writs like habeas corpus, mandamus, prohibition, quo warrantor and certiorari, or any of them, for the enforcement of any of the Fundamental Rights and for any other purpose.

 The Constitution by 42nd. amendment omitted the provision "for any other purpose", but the Forty-fourth amendment has restored it.
-The peculiarity of this jurisdiction is that is conferred by the Constitution, it cannot be taken away or abridged by anything short of an amendment of the Constitution itself.
+The peculiarity of this jurisdiction is that it cannot be taken away or abridged by anything short of an amendment of the Constitution itself.